 Occasionally, the Roomba may fail or cease spinning because of software bugs or sensor problems that keep it from accurately identifying its brushes.

 Upon determining a few potential reasons, the following stage is to address the issue.
-Here are detail instructions for diagnosing and fixing brush-spinning problems.
+Here are detailed instructions for diagnosing and fixing brush-spinning problems.

 The brush bearings may be worn out if cleaning the brushes doesn’t fix the problem.
 To make sure:

-Place an Order for Replacement Parts: Get a fresh set of brush bearings if need.
-These are available for purchase directly from iRobot, the company that makes Roombas, or through merchants online.
+Place an Order for Replacement Parts: Get a fresh set of brush bearings if needed.
+These are available for purchase directly from iRobot, the company that makes Roombas, or through online merchants.

-Examine the Gears: The brushes won’t spin if the brush module’s gears are broken or obstruct by debris.
+Examine the Gears: The brushes won’t spin if the brush module’s gears are broken or obstructed by debris.
 The problem may be fixed in certain situations by dismantling and cleaning the module.

 Occasionally, a software glitch might cause the brushes to cease spinning.
 To fix this: